tquadrat/tquadrat.github.io/stuff/raspi/InstallCM.md

 # Installing an Operating System on a Raspberry&nbsp;Pi Compute Module

+The Compute Modules are an alternative to a 'real' Raspberry&nbsp;Pi for the use in embedded systems.
+They lack the connectors of the Raspberry&nbsp;Pi, these needs to be provided by the host board.
+But they come with built-in eMMC memory (if not the lite version), so there is no need for an external MicroSD card for the operating system.

 Installing an operating system on a Compute Module (CM4 or CM5) differs fundamentally depending on whether you have the Lite version (without internal storage) or the eMMC version (with built-in storage).
 Let's start the first scenario using an SD card for storage.
 Although we are talking here mainly about CM5, the steps are generally the same for a CM4.

 ## Case A: Installation on CM5 Lite (via microSD card)